Management strategies for hydropower plants a simple dynamic programming approach: Abstract

 We use a dynamic programming approach to construct management strategies for a hydropower plant with a dam and a continuously adjustable unit.
 Along the way, we estimate unknown variables via simple models using historical data and forecasts.
-Our suggested scheme achieves on average 97.1 $\%$ of the theoretical maximum using small computational effort.
-We also apply our scheme to a Run-of-River hydropower plant and compare the strategies and results to the much more involved PDE-based optimal switching method studied in \cite{OOL22}; this comparison shows that our simple approach may be preferable if the underlying data is sufficiently rich.}
+Our suggested scheme achieves on average 97.5 $\%$ of the theoretical maximum (optimal strategy when knowing the future) with small computational complexity.
+We also apply our scheme to a Run-of-River hydropower plant and compare the strategies and results to the much more involved PDE-based optimal switching method studied in \cite{OOL22}; this comparison shows that our simple approach may be preferable when the forecast is good enough.